TO DO Award

 This is a precondition which the Institute for Tourism and Development had adopted at an early stage.
 In 1995, we launched the international contest for socially responsible tourism – the ”TO DO Award“.
 It awards projects that involve the local population in planning and implementation, that save resources and create sustainable local economies.
 This creates real perspectives, strengthens self-efficacy and cultural identity, and promotes equal opportunities and social progress, including fair working conditions, educational opportunities, and social security.

-In the TO DO Award’s history of more than 20 years, many promising projects have already been awarded – for example in indigenous communities in Mexico who jointly market their projects and services – from guest houses and museums to handicraft, hikes, and cooking events.
+In the TO DO Award’s history of 25 years, many promising projects have already been awarded – for example in indigenous communities in Mexico who jointly market their projects and services – from guest houses and museums to handicraft, hikes, and cooking events.
 Or a family-run lodge in Iran that offers excursions to a national park and contributes to environmental education.
 Or a project in Usbekistan where tourists stay with families and may experience Muslim traditions first-hand.
 The list of award winners is long and their concepts are diverse, but they have one aspect in common: The projects help local people to use tourism for their development.
 And tourists also benefit: They get to know countries and people the way they really are.